Discover the fundamentals on how to lift weights to build muscle in this definitive weight training guide for beginners.

 Beginners and intermediates usually train three days per week.
 Advanced trainers usually train four or five days per week with a 1 or 2 body parts per day split routine.

 Beginners: Three workouts per week on nonconsecutive days with a full body workout.

-Intermediate: Three or four workouts per week on two day split routine; half the body one day, half the next (each muscle group worked no more than twice per week)
+Intermediate: Three or four workouts per week on a 2-day split routine; half the body one day, half the next (each muscle group worked no more than twice per week)

-Advanced: Four or five days per week, on a three or four day split routine, each muscle group worked once every five to seven days.
+Advanced: Four or five days per week, on a 3-day or 4-day split routine, each muscle group worked once every five to seven days.

 Number Of Reps And Sets